AbrahamDillon/AbrahamDillon.github.io/musings/toward alignment.md

 I claim that the evolution of such a utility function must have ultimately been driven by the Darwinian criteria: survival of the fittest.
 In other words the utility function evolved according to: that which has the best ability to propagate life.
 It makes sense that the ideal utility function that maximizes the Darwinian criteria is the criteria itself: maximize the propagation of life.
 In order to express that as a mathematical utility function, we must formalize the phenomenon of life.

 [^1]: Implementing the solution by literally changing peoples' minds seems fraught with moral concerns.
-If some fascists decide to use my ideas to justify screw with peoples' brains, I apologize profusely.
+If some fascists decide to use my ideas to justify screwing with peoples' brains, I apologize profusely.
 That's not my intent.

 ## Background
 ### Motivation